Azure/Azure_Synapse_RealTimeSync_Using_AtlasTrigger_and_AzureFunction/README.md

   ```

-  **ii.** Add the below to the *requirements.txt* file which already has *azure-functions*
+  **ii.** Add the below to the "*requirements.txt*" file which already has *azure-functions*

   ```
   azure-identity
   Azure-storage-file-datalake
   ```

   **iii.** Deploy the local project from Workspace Local to Azure.
-Select the upload to cloud icon and select the *Deploy to Function App* option.
+Select the upload to cloud icon and select the "*Deploy to Function App*" option.
 It will prompt you to select the Function App name on the top bar.
 Once  selected, you can see the deployment progress in the OUTPUT window of the terminal.

 <img width="452" alt="Picture 4" src="https://user-images.githubusercontent.com/104025201/230351875-180d03cf-5c82-46e1-b228-820520c9777c.png">